-1.2 LIABILITY - LEGAL INFORMATION
+1.2 LIABILITY / LEGAL INFORMATION

-All those who participate in CHALLENGE do so at their own risk and assume full responsibility for their own safety.
+All those who participate in TORTOUR do so at their own risk and assume full responsibility for their own safety.
 The organisers deny any and all liability for injury to persons and property (riders, crew members, accompanying persons, vehicles, materials, etc.).
-No liability claims may be made against the organisers.
 Each individual participant (i.e. every rider and every crew member) is responsible for his/her own accident, health, property and liability insurance.
-In registering for CHALLENGE, all participants must accept and sign the CHALLENGE exclusion of liability and release the race organisers and its helpers from all liability claims, to the extent that the law allows.
-Signing the exclusion of liability is a prerequisite for participating in CHALLENGE.
+Before participating at the TORTOUR, all participants must accept and sign the TORTOUR exclusion of liability and release the race organisers and its helpers from all liability claims, to the extent that the law allows.
+Signing the exclusion of liability is a prerequisite for participating in TORTOUR.

-1.3 REGULATIONS LAID DOWN BY THE RACE DIRECTOR HAVE PRIORITY
+1.3 REGULATIONS LAID DOWN BY THE RACE COMMITTEE HAVE PRIORITY

-It is the sole discretion of the race director to interpret the rules in the spirit of the CHALLENGE philosophy.
-The race director may issue new rules before and during the race, and can also adapt the rules if this is deemed necessary to ensure CHALLENGE remains fair and safe.
-The race director assumes full responsibility for such decisions.
-Challenges to a decision can only be made in accordance with Point 1.5.
+It is the sole discretion of the race committee to interpret the rules in the spirit of the TORTOUR philosophy.
+The race committee may issue new rules before and during the race, and can also adapt the rules if this is deemed necessary to ensure TORTOUR remains fair and safe.
+The race committee assumes full responsibility for such decisions.
+The race committee's decisions may not be challenged, except in accordance with point 1.5.